-Right now, times are challenging—the COVID-19 outbreak was swift and most people have felt the impact.
-It’s natural to be concerned about how the virus could affect you, your loved ones, community, finances and more.
-We want to help relieve some of that stress by providing you sound, straightforward analysis of COVID-19’s market and economic impact.
+Right now, times are challenging—the COVID-19 outbreak was swift, its impact global and numerous regions are still experiencing severe outbreaks.
+It’s natural to be concerned about how the virus could affect you, your loved ones, your community, your finances and more.
+We want to help relieve some of that stress by providing sound, straightforward advice on COVID-19’s market and economic impact.

-Fisher Investments UK’s parent company Fisher Investments is an independent US-based investment adviser.
-Lean on our extensive investing experience and let us be your guide through these volatile times.
+Lean on our extensive investing experience and let us guide you through these challenging times.
 We’ve helped thousands of clients navigate bull and bear markets during our 40+ years in business.
-We can help you understand what is happening in markets now, what history suggests may happen going forward, and what that means for your investments.
+We can help you understand what is happening in markets now, what history suggests may happen going forward and what that might mean for your investments.

 Come back regularly to stay up to date.
-Or call us at (44) 0800 144 4731 to speak with a qualified representative who can provide further guidance on your personal situation.
+Or call us at (44) 0800 144 4731 to speak with a representative who can discuss your personal situation.

-We do believe the economy will eventually recover, and for investors, it’s critical to know stocks usually rebound before recessions end, according to our research.
-Although it’s too early to tell whether the bear market already hit its low, stocks have generally risen since late March.
-In spite of this, we’ve seen widespread pessimism.
-This is normal as markets rise.
+We are confident the economy will eventually recover, and for investors, it’s critical to remember stocks usually rebound before recessions end.
+We believe this time is no exception, as stocks have generally risen since March 23.
+Despite this, we’ve seen widespread pessimism.
+This is also normal.
 Pessimism and scepticism continued for many years after the 2008 bear market ended—well after stocks surpassed their previous 2007 high.
 As legendary investor John Templeton said, bull markets are “born on pessimism,” so it shouldn’t be surprising to see the stock market rising on a dearth of optimism.

 Visit our MarketMinder page to stay on top of COVID-19 market and economic updates.

-For more data and details on the current bear market and how it may end, download our Stock Market Outlook.
+For more data and details on our current perspective, download our Stock Market Outlook.

 During these volatile times, it is more important than ever that we maintain our excellent level of service.
 As always, Fisher Investments provides proactive and personalised communications that respond to our clients’ needs, concerns and interests.
-As the COVID-19 situation evolves, clients hear regularly from their dedicated Investment Counsellors, who keep them up-to-date on portfolios and our strategy.
+As the COVID-19 situation evolves, clients hear regularly from their dedicated Investment Counsellors, who keep them up-to-date on their portfolios and our strategy.
 We’ve also expanded our digital events this year, offering over 100 conferences and webinars per month, enabling thousands of clients to interact virtually with senior members of the firm.

-We also help investors cut through the media noise by providing straightforward, fact-based information on market volatility and COVID-19 across our many digital platforms.
+Further, we help investors cut through the media noise by providing straightforward, fact-based information on market volatility and COVID-19 across our many digital platforms.
 Beyond this page, our daily blog, MarketMinder has been addressing COVID-19’s impact to stock markets since January.
 We regularly write articles for publications, such as Reuters Plus and GuruFocus, and offer multimedia updates through social media: YouTube, Facebook, LinkedIn, and Twitter.
 Two podcasts—Market Insights and The Well-Read Investor—are additional ways we share ideas and connect with clients.
 Ken Fisher also writes regularly for Real Clear Markets.